 A central feature of the Children and Young People's Act is the assessment of wellbeing.
 The wellbeing needs of the majority of children and young people are met by their parents and carers, through their routine social and educational activities, and through careful planning that focuses on their individual needs, interests and abilities.
 A child or young person has a wellbeing need if their wellbeing is, or is at risk of, being adversely affected by any matter.
-All staff are trained and experienced in using the 'Wellbeing Assessment tools' developed by the Scottish Government, to facilitate outcome-focused action appropriate to supporting the child or young person and their family in assessing and addressing any wellbeing need.
-The assessment tool most widely used at the School is the Wellbeing (or 'Shanarri') Wheel which directs planning and action towards the best outcomes for the child.
+All staff are trained and experienced in using the 'Wellbeing Assessment tools' developed by cycessful Learners in their learning and in the development of their skills.